Burnbrae Farms: History

-Burnbrae Farms was started in a farm outside the village of Lyn, which is near Brockville in Eastern Ontario, Canada.
-Joseph Hudson, grandfather of Joe and Grant Hudson, came to Canada from Stranraer, Scotland in the late 1800s.
-In 1893, he purchased a farm in Lyn, Ontario and named it Burnbrae, "Burn" being a Scottish name for a stream and "Brae" a hillside.
+Burnbrae Farms was started in a farm outside the village of Lyn, which is near Brockville, in Eastern Ontario, Canada.
+Joseph Hudson came to Canada from Stranraer, Scotland in the late 1800s.
+In 1893, he purchased a farm in Lyn and named it Burnbrae, "Burn" being a Scottish name for a stream and "Brae" a hillside.
 This is because the farm has a creek, a waterfall and several hillsides sloping down to a valley.

-In 1922, Joseph Hudson, the father of Joe and Grant Hudson, inherited the farm from his father.
+In 1922, Joseph Hudson inherited the farm from his father.
 At this point, it was primarily a dairy farm.
 In 1939, Grant Hudson joined his father in running the farm.

-While Burnbrae Farms was originally a dairy farm, Grant and Joe Hudson helped it evolve into an egg production farm.
+While Burnbrae Farms was originally a dairy farm, grandsons of the founder Grant and Joe Hudson helped it evolve into an egg production farm.
 In 1943, Joe became involved in a poultry school project as a student at Brockville Collegiate Institute.
 He raised 50 leghorn chicks to laying hens.
 From 1943 to 1948, the egg layers were a side line managed by Joe and Grant.
-By 1948, the number of laying hens had increased to 3,000 layers.
-Eventually, the farm's main enterprise became egg production.
+By 1948, the number of laying hens had increased to 3,000.
+Eventually the farm's main enterprise became egg production.
 In 1952, the first laying barn was constructed.
 In 1956, the barn was expanded to hold 20,000 layers.

 In 1973, Burnbrae entered the "further processing" market by establishing a plant in Lyn to break, pasteurize and package eggs that are surplus to the table egg market and sold to the bakery, hotel, restaurant and industrial trade.